AhanPenkar/transfer-analysis/README.md

 My analysis of this data is available in the `analysis/` directory.
 The questions and methods I have chosen, as well as graphs (if any) are detailed in the cells.
 I will put forward the important qustions here:

+An important note: I am not a finanical expert nor am i well versed in buisness.
+I am simply looking at money in terms of transfers in an out for the sake of simplicity in this story.
+Reporting on that was outside the scope of this story.

 ### Who